notaryproject/notary/CONTRIBUTING.md

  - write tests for any new code

 Complying to these simple rules will greatly accelerate the review process, and will ensure you have a pleasant experience in contributing code to the Registry.

+## Review and Development notes

+- All merges require LGTMs from any 2 maintainers.
+- We use the git flow model (as best we can) using the `releases` branch as the stable branch, and the `master` branch as the development branch.
+When we get near a potential release, a release branch (`release/<semver>`) will be created from `master`.
+Any PRs that should go into the release should be made against that branch.
+Hotfixes for a minor release will be added to the branch `hotfox/<semver>`.